cap-ntu/baconian-project/README.md

 ### Survey on model-based rl algo

 ```
-1. Model predictive control: approximate the dynamics with a neural network, liear system etc.
+1. Model predictive control: approximate the dynamics with a neural network, linear system etc.
 2. Embede to control, E2C:  a model that is has locally linear transition dynamics in a latent space
 3. Model Ensemble Trust Region Policy Optimization (ME-TRPO): use ensemble dynamics models to better drive the learning
 of TRPO